zeusmedina/cs-implementing-a-hashtable-lab-codeU/README.md

 So far, so good.
 But the other core method, `put`, is a little harder to analyze.
 When we don't have to rehash, it is constant time, but when we do, it's linear.
 In that way, it's similar to `ArrayList.add`, and for the same reason, it turns out to be constant time if we average over a series of `put` operations.
 Again, the argument is based on [amortized analysis](https://en.wikipedia.org/wiki/Amortized_analysis).

 Suppose the initial number of sub-maps, `k`, is 2, and the load factor is 1.
 Now let's see how much work it takes to `put` a series of keys.
-As the basic "unit of work", we'll count the number of times we have to hash a key and add it to a sub-map.
+As the basic "unit of work," we'll count the number of times we have to hash a key and add it to a sub-map.

 The first time we call `put` it takes 1 unit of work.
 The second time also takes 1 unit.
 The third time we have to rehash, so it takes 2 units to rehash the existing keys and 1 unit to hash the new key.